ailonag/Intune-FeedSummarizer/README.md

 # Intune-FeedSummarizer
-Get intune blog feed and email summarization with link
+Microsoft Tech Community - Latest Blogs - Microsoft Intune Blog

+Script will monitor the RSS feed and email a summarization of the article thats easy to share on othe platforms.